-2.3.1.
-Conditional admission may be granted in instances where GPA or ACT standards for regular admission are not met and institutional officials have evidence that the student has the potential to successfully complete University-level work.
+2.3.
+Conditional admission may be granted by the Vice President of Enrollment and Student Affairs in instances where GPA or ACT standards for regular admission are not met and institutional officials have evidence that the student has the potential to successfully complete University-level work.